I. Introduction and Purpose

 1. Lacks the capacity to understand the nature of the accusation against him/her, or to respond and participate in the disciplinary process;

-2. Poses a danger to self or others; and/or
+2. Poses a danger to him/herself or others; and/or

 3. Has become gravely disabled (lacks the ability to care for himself/herself).

-In such instances, the case will be referred to the Dean of Students, who may schedule an evaluation of the student by appropriate medical and/or mental health care professionals either on or off-campus.
+In such instances, the case will be referred to the Chief Student Affairs Officer/Dean of Students, who may schedule an evaluation of the student by appropriate medical and/or mental health care professionals either on or off-campus.
 Students must consent to evaluation as a condition of their enrollment or continued matriculation.
-Any student who refuses to participate in any such evaluation may be dismissed or suspended as determined appropriate by the Dean of Students.
+Any student who refuses to participate in any such evaluation may be dismissed or suspended as determined appropriate by the Chief Student Affairs Officer/Dean of Students.
 The student may also elect to seek an independent medical or psychological evaluation (at their own expense), for purposes of this review.

 In addition, it may be necessary for the safety and health of the student and or community that he/she be transported to a treatment facility.
 If the University and/or its agents deem necessary, community authorities will be contacted in order to assist in this regard.

-The University reserves the right to adjust the Disciplinary Process as it determines necessary in order to assure fairness, order, efficiency or the physical and emotional security of individuals.
+The University reserves the right to adjust the Conduct Process as it determines necessary in order to assure fairness, order, efficiency or the physical and emotional security of individuals.